bci-leifsandvar/outlook-mcp/README.md

 8. Click on "Register"
 9. From the Overview section of the app settings page, copy the "Application (client) ID" and enter it as the MS_CLIENT_ID in the .env file as well as the OUTLOOK_CLIENT_ID in the claude-config-sample.json file

 ### App Permissions

 1. From the app settings page in Azure Portal select the "API permissions" option under the Manage section
 2. Click on "Add a permission"
 3. Click on "Microsoft Graph"
 4. Select "Delegated permissions"
-5. Search for the following permissions and slect the checkbox next to each one
+5. Search for and select only the permissions you need.
+The server supports:
-    - offline_access
-    - User.Read
-    - Mail.Read
-    - Mail.Send
-    - Calendars.Read
-    - Calendars.ReadWrite
-    - Contacts.Read
+  - Mail.Read, Mail.ReadWrite, Mail.Send, User.Read, Calendars.Read, Calendars.ReadWrite, Contacts.Read
+  - (You can restrict further by setting the OUTLOOK_SCOPES environment variable)
 6. Click on "Add permissions"

 ### Client Secret